top of page

 Undergraduate and masters students

-We are devoted to training Columbia undergraduate and masters students with a passion for interdisciplinary research in the biosciences.
+We are devoted to training Columbia undergraduate and masters students with a passion for interdisciplinary research in the realm of synthetic embryogenesis and biophysics.
 Undergraduate students in our lab typically run independent projects which gives them considerable exposure to research and so we expect our students to stay in the lab for a minimum of one and a half years.
-Some students have stayed for an additional time as research assistants after graduating while preparing materials for graduate school applications.
+Some students have also spent their gap year after graduating as full time research assistants while preparing materials for graduate school applications.
+Columbia students interested in joining the lab should submit their CV and a short description why they are interested in the field and our lab.

 We welcome inquiries from prospective undergraduate or graduate visiting students who wish to get hands-on research experience or perform part of their PhD in our lab, especially students from underrepresented backgrounds.
 The Simunovic lab participates in various summer programs at Columbia, such as the Amazon/SURE program.
 We encourage interested students to reach out.